JaceDeane/pokeRGBplus/TO DO.md

 - Determine proper party lineups for Giovanni's (and the other important trainers') battles; Should Yellow version be prioritised?

 - The Route 4 and Route 10 PokéCenters do NOT use a FlyData flag -- Confirmed

+- Finish SOMEONE's PC to BILL's PC hardcoded text/calls (instead of using a variable for the name)

 ### GRAPHICS: